-In this picture the larger gulls give an idea of the fairy prions’ size, just 125 grams – the smallest prions.
-Prions are also known as whale birds from their habit of flocking around whales, which are attracted by a similar diet.
+In this picture the larger gulls give an idea of the fairy prions’ size – at just 125 grams, they are the smallest prions.
+Prions are also known as whale birds from their habit of flocking around whales, which have a similar diet.
 With over a million breeding pairs of fairy prions, New Zealand has half the world’s population of this species.
 Flocks of around a thousand birds are common in Cook Strait and elsewhere.
 They have a dark ‘M’ pattern across their wings, and as they fly they twist and turn in unison, flicking in and out of sight against the waves.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.